Periodic limb movement disorder: Classification

-PLMD is classified in the third edition of the International Classification of Sleep Disorders (ICSD-3) which presents current sleep disorders nosology.
-ICSD-3 is divided in 7 sections and PLMD is classified in the Sleep-Related Movement Disorders' section.
+PLMD is classified in the third edition of the International Classification of Sleep Disorders (ICSD-3), which presents the current sleep disorders nosology.
+ICSD-3 is divided into 7 sections, and PLMD is classified in the Sleep-Related Movement Disorders section.
 There are some updates from ICSD-2.
-The diagnosis is more strict.
+The diagnosis is stricter.
 A simple complaint is no longer enough: a significant clinical impairment is needed.
-Sleep impairments need to be clearly caused by PLMS and the symptoms also need to be explained solely by the PLMS.
+Sleep impairments need to be clearly caused by PLMS, and the symptoms also need to be explained solely by the PLMS.

 Treatment

-PLMD can be effectively treated with dopaminergic agents (pramipexole, ropinirole, cabergoline, and rotigotine) and it has been found that patients with a low ferritin level respond well to oral iron supplements.
+PLMD can be effectively treated with dopaminergic agents (pramipexole, ropinirole, cabergoline, and rotigotine), and it has been found that patients with a low ferritin level (consistent with iron deficiency) respond well to oral iron supplements.
 Adverse effects of these agents have been reported and include the occurrence of restless leg syndrome triggered by the medication, as well as cortical arousals, which are a cause of disturbed sleep.
-Patients must stay on these medications in order to experience relief, because there is no known cure for this disorder.
+Patients must stay on these medications to experience relief, because there is no known cure for this disorder.

-PLMs tend to be exacerbated by tricyclic antidepressants, SSRIs, stress, and sleep deprivation.
-It is also advised not to consume caffeine, alcohol, or antidepressants as these substances could worsen the PLMD symptoms.
+As PLMs tend to be exacerbated by medications such as tricyclic antidepressants or SSRIs, it should be taken into account while choosing appropriate treatment for comorbid conditions.
+Other avoidable factors worsening PLMD symptoms include excessive stress, sleep deprivation, and caffeine or alcohol consumption.

 Other medications aimed at reducing or eliminating the leg jerks or the arousals can be prescribed.
-Non-ergot derived dopaminergic medications (pramipexole and ropinirole) are preferred.
+Non-ergot derived dopaminergic medications (e.g., pramipexole, ropinirole) are preferred.
 Other dopaminergic agents such as co-careldopa, co-beneldopa, pergolide, or lisuride may also be used.
 These medications decrease or eliminate both the leg jerks and the arousals.
 These medications are also successful for the treatment of restless legs syndrome.

 In one study, co-careldopa was superior to dextropropoxyphene in decreasing the number of leg kicks and the number of arousals per hour of sleep.
-However, co-careldopa and, to a lesser extent, pergolide may shift the leg movements from the nighttime to the daytime.
+However, co-careldopa and, to a lesser extent, pergolide may shift the leg movements from nighttime to daytime.

 Clonazepam in doses of 1 mg has been shown to improve objective and subjective measures of sleep.

 Hypothesis was presented for supplementation of magnesium use for PLMD improvement due to evidence for therapeutic effects of magnesium on normal magnesium level patients with insomnia and RLS.
 Evidence of magnesium on pathomechanisms of PLMD has yet to be found.

-However, it remains insufficient evidences related to the efficacy of pharmacological treatment in PLMD, and its use has been based on the dopaminergic medication effect on RLS.
-Therefore, a careful clinical monitoring with any pharmacological use in PLMD is recommended.
+However, there is insufficient evidence related to the efficacy of pharmacological treatment in PLMD, and its use has been based on the dopaminergic medication effect on RLS.
+Therefore, careful clinical monitoring with any pharmacological use in PLMD is recommended.

 Epidemiology

 PLMD is estimated to occur in approximately 4% of adults (aged 15–100), but is more common in the elderly, especially females, with up to 11% experiencing symptoms.
 PLMD appears to be related to restless legs syndrome (RLS) - a study of 133 people found that 80% of those with RLS also had PLMS.
-However the opposite is not true: many people who have PLMS do not also have restless legs syndrome.
+However, the opposite is not true: many people who have PLMS do not also have restless legs syndrome.